piyushw0203/Quark_Rust_23-24/Task 2 - Guessing Game/Task Info.md

-Write a Guessing Game in rust by referring from the official Rust Book Documentations and then add any unique functionality to the game.
+### Write a Guessing Game in Rust by referring to the official Rust Book Documentations and then add any unique functionality to the game.